botpress/readme/docs/INTEGRATIONS/building-integrations/llm-interfaces.md

 # Having difficulties with LLM Interfaces?

-Contact us at [llm-help@botpress.com](mailto:llm-help@botpress.com) with as much details as possible about your company and your use case.
+Contact us at [llm-help@botpress.com](mailto:llm-help@botpress.com) with as much detail as possible about your company and your use case.